A Mellon Advancing Intercultural Studies lecture by:

 Sponsored by the Center for Ideas and Society through a generous grant from the Andrew W. Mellon Foundation.

 All events are free and open to the public.
-Complimentary parking will be available in Lot #1 near the corner of University Ave and W Campus Drive.
+Complimentary parking permits will be available at the Parking Lot #1 kiosk near the corner of University Ave and W Campus Drive.
 Follow pedestrian signs to CHASS Interdisciplinary Building, Room 1113.
 Interactive campus map: http://campusmap.ucr.edu/

 RSVP with your name and event title to firstname.lastname@example.org.
 (Limited seating available– RSVP does not guarantee a seat but is a courtesy notification for parking.)